jhburns/3GCI/Documentation/Errors.md

 Currently third-party loaded scripts (jQuery, poppers, bootstrap etc.) are not checked to see if loading on their own CDN.
 Their uptime is instead trusted to always be up.

 ## Thumbnails
-Because it is a custom, hackish script there are a lot of possible error is can create.
+Because it is a custom, hackish script there are a lot of possible error it can create.
 Make sure data is formatted correctly and urls are reachable.

 If this is not run before build scripts or it fails before a build, the whole thing will fail so be cautious.